life science

 Nizamudeen, Zubair Ahmed, et al. "Adaptive 3D cryogenic correlative light imaging of native biology using laser free confocal system.
 Wiley Analytical Science

-Access the PDF version here.
+Access the research here.

 Zimmermann, E., Schaible, E., Gludovatz, B. et al. Intrinsic mechanical behavior of femoral cortical bone in young, osteoporotic and bisphosphonate-treated individuals in low- and high energy fracture conditions.
 Sci Rep 6, 21072 (2016). https://doi.org/10.1038/srep21072